 Transfer of Sick Leave

-Upon re-employment by the University in a leave accruing position within 100 days, all unpaid sick leave shall be restored to the faculty member unless he or she has received a lump sum payment for accrued sick leave.
-All unused sick leave is restored to the faculty member if he or she repays the full amount of any lump-sum leave payment received.
+Upon re-employment by the University in a leave-accruing position within 100 days, all unpaid sick leave shall be restored to the faculty member unless he or she has received a lump sum payment for accrued sick leave.
+All unused sick leave is restored to a faculty member who repays the full amount of any lump-sum leave payment received.

-Faculty members who resign from a Florida governmental entity (state agency, university, community college, county, or city) and is thereafter employed into a leave-accruing position at the University may transfer, upon hiring department’s approval, accrued unused and unpaid sick leave; however, no more than 31 days may elapse between positions.
+Faculty members who resign from a Florida governmental entity (state agency, university, community college, county, or city) and are thereafter employed into a leave-accruing position at the University may transfer, upon hiring department’s approval, up to 240 hours of accrued unused and unpaid sick leave; however, no more than 31 days may elapse between positions.

 When a faculty member moves into a different Classification Plan within the University, the transfer of unused sick leave is governed by the rules of the plan to which he or she is transferring.